ahmedkhalifa14/CarZone/README.md

 [Flows](https://developer.android.com/kotlin/flow) In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
 For example, you can use a flow to receive live updates from a database.

+[StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
+The current state value can also be read through its value property.
+To update state and send it to the flow, assign a new value to the value property of the MutableStateFlow class.

 [Fused Location Provider](https://developer.android.com/training/location/retrieve-current.html) The fused location provider is a location API in Google Play services that intelligently combines different signals to provide the location information that your app needs.

 [Geocoder](https://developer.android.com/reference/android/location/Geocoder) A class for handling geocoding and reverse geocoding.